The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 ReproCyc PRRS-PLE Indications

-Recommended for the vaccination of healthy, susceptible sows and gilts, as an aid in the reduction of disease associated with Porcine Reproductive and Respiratory Syndrome Virus, reproductive form, and as an aid in the prevention and control of disease caused by porcine parvovirus, Erysipelothrix rhusiopathiae and Leptospira canicola, L. grippotyphosa, L. hardjo, L. icterohaemorrhagiae, and L. pomona.
+For vaccination of healthy, susceptible sows and gilts as an aid in the reduction of disease associated with Porcine Reproductive and Respiratory Syndrome Virus, reproductive form, and as an aid in the prevention of disease caused by porcine parvovirus, Erysipelothrix rhusiopathiae and Leptospira canicola, L. grippotyphosa, L. hardjo, L. icterohaemorrhagiae, and L. pomona.

 Recommended for use in healthy, susceptible swine in PRRS virus positive herds only, per label directions.